zeta1999/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 Simple example using standard SA-EM
 --------------------------------------------

-This example is structured similarly to the examples in saem_examples_.
+This example is structured similarly to the examples in `these examples <../../bayesian.inference/latent/README.rst>`_.
+.
 Please refer to their readme for explanations.

 Simple example using HSAEM